kykrueger/openbis/js-test/README.txt

 options.suites('source/java/tests-dev.xml')

-Then start up everything by executing in 'js-test'
+Then start up everything by executing in 'gradle'

-./gradlew test
+./gradlew js-test:clean js-test:test

 This will start up openBIS AS and two DSSs.
 Also the Web browser will open (URL: http://localhost:20000/openbis/) and user admin will be automatically logged in.